Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

-Before giving a proof, we add the following immediate corollary which may be interesting on its own (though not used here). \begin{corollary} If $J$ is unsplittable, then the partition $L_1,\dots,L_k$ from Lemma~\ref{lem:separability} is unique for given $G$ and $T_0$ (regardless of $T_G$). \end{corollary} \begin{remark} Note that it is {\em not possible} to simply relate which equivalence class of $\sim$ corresponds to which subtree of $T_G-V(T_0)$.
-This is since the definition of separability deals with a supergraph $H\supseteq_i G$ and then a tree $T_H\supsetneq T_G$ may reduce to $T_0$ in a different way than $T_G$ does. \end{remark}
+Before giving a proof, we add the following immediate corollary which may be interesting on its own (though not used here). \begin{cor} If $J$ is unsplittable, then the partition $L_1,\dots,L_k$ from Lemma~\ref{lem:separability} is unique for given $G$ and $T_0$ (regardless of $T_G$). \end{cor} \begin{rem} Note that it is {\em not possible} to simply relate which equivalence class of $\sim$ corresponds to which subtree of $T_G-V(T_0)$.
+This is since the definition of separability deals with a supergraph $H\supseteq_i G$ and then a tree $T_H\supsetneq T_G$ may reduce to $T_0$ in a different way than $T_G$ does. \end{rem}